bjpcorp/HalloBook/README.md

-Hallo-BookBlock
+Hallo BookBlock
 ===============

-Full Screen Book Block with Hallo function.
+A Full Screen Book Block with Hallo function.

 Intergration of the FullScreenBookBlock and Hallo, a very simple in-place rich text editor for web pages